 'Place-making' involves social art initiatives, informed by co-design processes, which seek to empower communities and improve general health and social wellbeing.

-In Albuquerque, where the University is located, Dr. Edwards-Vandenhoek drove thousands of kilometres across the Navajo Nation visiting pueblos, documenting street art and traces of ‘place-making’ practices.
+In Albuquerque, where the University is located, Dr Edwards-Vandenhoek drove thousands of kilometres across the Navajo Nation visiting pueblos in order to document street art and any traces of ‘place-making’ practices.

 Samantha also spent time documenting the Painted Desert Project: an initiative that connects public artists with communities through mural opportunities on the Navajo Nation.
 Communities in the Navajo Nation experience very poor economic development, among other problems.
 The Painted Desert Project aims to reimagine public spaces and empower the community.

-This knowledge will inform Dr. Edwards-Vandenhoek's design-led place-making work in remote Aboriginal community in Ramingining.
+This knowledge will inform Dr Edwards-Vandenhoek's design-led place-making work in remote Aboriginal communities in Ramingining.